 Rack systems are highly engineered, high performance structures that are designed to carry more than ten times the self-weight of the structure.
-Daily abuse, neglect, adding new rack, modifying or re-configuring old rack can compromise the integrity of those systems in ways that goes beyond dents, rust, or chipped paint.
+Daily abuse, neglect, adding new rack, modifying or re-configuring old rack can compromise the integrity of those systems.

-That's why having your racking system regularly inspected to identify and repair safety concerns is so important.
+That's why having your racking system regularly inspected is so important.
 It can help avoid a rack collapse, damage to property, and on the extreme end, employee injury.

 REB Storage Systems International has a dedicated rack safety and repair team.
 Our knowledge of rack safety best practices and ANSI/RMI rack safety standards allow us to analyze a rack system, locate all possible risks and make suggestions to help you increase employee safety and asset protection.